 Profile: Arvind Kejriwal

-Mr Kejriwal chose to launch his as yet unnamed political party on 2 October, the 143rd birthday of Mahatma Gandhi.
-He told supporters they would fight against the culture of "bribe-taking" and pledged to contest the next general elections due in 2014.
+Mr Kejriwal launched his political party on 2 October 2012, the 143rd birthday of Mahatma Gandhi.
+He told supporters they would fight against the culture of "bribe-taking" and pledged to contest the election.

-Explaining the need for a new party, he said the country was "being sold and all parties are guilty.
-We need to clean up the system".Backroom organiser
+Explaining the need for a new party, he said India was "being sold and all parties are guilty".

-A former civil servant, Mr Kejriwal was awarded the Ramon Magsaysay award for Emergent Leadership, widely described as Asia's Nobel prize, for social work and initiatives to fight corruption in 2006.
+A former civil servant, Mr Kejriwal won the Ramon Magsaysay award for emergent leadership, widely described as Asia's Nobel Prize, for social work and initiatives to fight corruption in 2006.

 Two years ago, he set up a group called India Against Corruption aimed at putting pressure on the government to bring about tough anti-corruption laws.

-Mr Kejriwal, 44, came to the limelight last year as the backroom organiser of the anti-corruption campaign led by Mr Hazare.
+Mr Kejriwal, 44, came to the limelight in 2011 as the backroom organiser of the anti-corruption campaign led by Mr Hazare.

 While Mr Hazare, 73, was its recognised public face, Mr Kejriwal was a member of "Team Anna", which worked tirelessly behind the scenes to make the agitation a success.

 As Mr Hazare went on hunger strike in April 2011 to demand stringent anti-corruption laws, in particular a law to create an ombudsman to deal with allegations of corruption, Mr Kejriwal was by his side, making speeches, briefing reporters and formulating strategy.

 In August of the same year, when Mr Hazare brought the government to its knees with his 12-day fast, Mr Kejriwal emerged as his top aide, rallying huge crowds, advising the veteran campaigner and participating in negotiations with the government.Loss of faith